ropensci-archive/roweb2/content/blog/2020-05-11-subtitles/index.md

 ---

 Webinars and community calls are a great way to gather many people to discuss a specific topic, without the logistic hurdles of in-person events.
-But it has its own set of challenges.
-In particular, it tends to be more difficult for deaf and hard of hearing people or non-native speakers to follow the conversation, because of low quality video hindering lip reading or low quality sound.
+But they have their own set of challenges.
+In particular, it is difficult for people who are deaf or hard of hearing to follow the conversation because of low quality video hindering lip reading, or for non-native speakers because of low quality sound.

 When the calls are recorded, as it is the case for [rOpenSci Community Calls](/commcalls/), it is possible to rewind and replay, which may help but it is not always sufficient.
 A better solution, as suggested on the [GitHub issue tracker](https://github.com/ropensci-org/community-calls/issues/14) for community calls, would be to provide subtitles.
 In this blog post we want to provide feedback on our experience subtitling one [community call on R package maintenance](/commcalls/2020-03-18/), pointing out the tools we used, the lessons we learned, and laying out a possible workflow for future video subtitling.